vaginessa/Linder/README.md

 Just make sure apktool and apksigner are properly installed.

 **NOTE FOR TERMUX**:- Wont work on termux even if you have apktool installed.
-Because on termux, the AndroidManifest.xml decompiled by apktool is not in proper encoding (I ran the latest version 2.4.0).
-But on using the`--force-manifest` option in apktool we can get the xml in proper encoding, but on compiling the target app the xml wont compile...
+Because on termux, Apktool does not decode the AndroidManifest.xml unless `--force-manifest` option is used.
+(I ran the latest version 2.4.0).
+But on compiling the target app the xml wont be included...
 And there is no other way to do it.
 Check [this issue on apktool's official repo.](https://github.com/iBotPeaches/Apktool/issues/1699)

 ## Usage